Feeling confused about what will happen next?

 Seeking connection is key for longevity between you and your partner.
 When you connect, you are choosing to operate from the heart, not your head.
 It means you truly have love for yourself and your partner and want to build a life together.
 If you are operating from your head, then you are more likely seeking validation from an external source, aka partner.

-To create connection, it’s better to focus on shared values, interests, and hobbies where you can form an attachment that gives you a feeling of being loved, valued, respected and honored.
-Connection with a partner strengthens your elasticity of closeness giving you motivation to keep growing as a team.
+To create a connection, it’s better to focus on shared values, interests, and hobbies where you can form an attachment that gives you a feeling of being loved, valued, respected, and honored.
+Connection with a partner strengthens your elasticity of closeness giving you the motivation to keep growing as a team.

 When it comes to achieving relationship success, you will want to focus on the six choices mentioned so you can thrive in your relationship.
 Focusing on long-term choices will give you the fulfillment you want instead of short-term fixes that will only hurt your chances at a healthy partnership.